ichard26/ichard26.github.io/content/blog/2024/pip-24.3.md

   declares your package's build system to be setuptools** ([see this issue for an example][deprecation])
-- **You can keep your `setup.py` file.** It's a configuration file for setuptools, and setuptools still supports it.
-Pip simply won't be running it directly anymore, delegating to setuptools.
+- **You can keep your `setup.py` file.** It's a configuration file for setuptools, and setuptools still supports it. pip simply won't be running it directly anymore, delegating to setuptools.
   - If you wish, you can migrate your packaging setup to `pyproject.toml` entirely, but this isn't necessary